 - Portal Iberoamericano de Historia del Derecho, Universidad de Girona – a portal to legal history for the Iberian peninsula and Latin America; interface in Spanish, Catalan, Portuguese and English

 - Virtuelle Bibliothek Rechtsgeschichte, Steffen Breßler – one of the earliest portals for legal history; interface in German and English

-- Legal History Research Guide, Peace Palace Library, The Hague – a guide in a nutshell, but certainly useful, with a concise bibliography, librarian’s reading tips, links, and a selection of similar more specialised guides (Islamic law, comparative law)
+- Research Guide: History of International Law, Peace Palace Library, The Hague – a guide in a nutshell, but certainly useful, with a concise bibliography, librarian’s reading tips, links, and nearly sixty similar guides, for example on Islamic law and comparative law

 The Society for the History of Old Dutch Law has got its own portalsite with much information on this subject.
 You can also check here the page on the history of Dutch law.